-The information on offer in a website should represent expert opinions to demonstrate the ability of the website in bringing quality and useful ideas to the readers.
+The information on offer on a website should represent expert opinions to demonstrate the ability of the website in bringing quality and useful ideas to the readers.
 It does not mean it is necessary to bring unique or industry-leading ideas to the table.
 But, at the bare minimum, the knowledge should at least reference experts in the area, such as Neil Patel when discussing SEO.

 Authoritativeness | Noun

-While expertise looks into the ideas being introduced in the website, authoritativeness takes a top-down view in reviewing the website to check if searchers should trust the knowledge provided in that website.
+While expertise looks into the ideas being introduced on the website, authoritativeness takes a top-down view in reviewing the website to check if searchers should trust the knowledge provided in that website.
 Websites with numerous quality information, like Quora, will have better authoritativeness compared to other generic websites.

 Trustworthiness | Noun

-While interpersonal trust builds on character and behaviour, trust in websites are translated into quantitative measurements, such as SSL certification of a website, the expertise and authoritativeness of a website and the expertise of the writer.
+While interpersonal trust builds on character and behaviour, trust in websites is translated into quantitative measurements, such as SSL certification of a website, the expertise and authoritativeness of a website and the expertise of the writer.